 FEMA has contracted with the Department of Health and Human Services Division of Cost Allocation for indirect cost rate negotiation services.
-For a period ending June 30, 2021 The state's indirect costs were calculated at a rate of 7% as reflected in an agreement contracted between Delaware Department of Safety and Homeland Security and the U.S. Department of Homeland Security, FEMA.
+For a period July 1, 2021 to June 30, 2023.
+The state's indirect costs were calculated at a rate of 11.5% as reflected in an agreement contracted between Delaware Department of Safety and Homeland Security and the U.S. Department of Homeland Security, FEMA.
 The rate is applied to the direct salaries and wage costs and estimated for a year.
+The new approved indirect cost rate agreement has been submitted to FMCSA and is uploaded with the CVSP documents.

-A copier yearly lease with costs calculated at a 40 % rate of use at the US 13 scale house for MCSAP activities.
+A copier yearly lease with costs calculated at a 50 % rate of use at the US 13 scale house for MCSAP activities.